 You know this voice that says:

-‘No one can do it as good as I can anyway.’
+– ‘No one can do it as well as I can anyway.’

 Whatever the reason that makes us take on more than we can handle, one thing I notice is that for many women there’s a certain pride even in doing this, almost like wearing a badge of honor.

-I really believe it’s great to be strong and independent except that it can also be the fastest to way to get on the super slow road to your dreams!
+I really believe it’s great to be strong and independent except that it is also be the fastest to way to the super slow road to your dreams!

 When you take on a heavy work load, you end up working long hours and you lack energy for anything else in your life.
 It can make you cranky, impatient and unpleasant to be around.